 ^f In short, leakage emissions occur even while the car is parked, so the connection to a gram/mile credit is not straightforward.
-However, HFC emissions must be converted to a gram/mile basis in order to create a relevant credit estimate the HFC emission inventory if no further controls were enacted on the fleet.
-After dividing the 2016 inventory by total predicted VMT in 2016, an average per mile HFC emission rate ("base rate") was obtained.
+However, HFC emissions must be converted to a gram/mile basis in order to create a relevant credit.